 Brooklyn – Walk or ride a Citi Bike across the Brooklyn Bridge and eat at Grimaldi’s.
 It’s our favorite pizza in Brooklyn, and it’s cash only.
 Okay, it’s actually our fav pizza place in the city.
 We’ve tried a bunch of them and can’t find one that tops it!
 Then head to the Brooklyn Bridge Park or the Brooklyn Heights Promenade for an amazing view of lower Manhattan.
 It’s breathtaking at night!
 If it’s a weekend hit the Brooklyn Flea.
 If vintage shopping is your thing, Carroll Gardens and Williamsburg will not disappoint.
 Prospect Park is a gorgeous spot and totally worth a visit.
 It was designed by the same guys who did Central Park and is right next to Park Slope, an adorable Brooklyn neighborhood.
 There’s a great brunch place in Park Slope called Benchmark.

 I hope all this info is useful if you’re planning a trip and need some help getting started!
-Next week I’m sharing our favorite family-friendly places to eat in NYC, so check back for that!
+Check out this post next.
+It’s a list of some of our favorite family-friendly places to eat in NYC!